 I have no issue with precasting in the general case; the decision to cast remains the prerogative of the casting director.
 My concern is with the fact that the management of this theater broke with their long-standing policy to hold open auditions for regular-season shows not only with no announcement made to this effect but while still holding out the fact of open auditions.
 I had been talking up this show to several friends in the NE Ohio community theater region, many of whom were looking forward to auditioning.
 Since this decision clearly was made some time before the announcement of the season lineup, the announcement should have noted that this show was precast.
 To keep this hidden in light of the the previously stated policy—and to my knowledge, no acknowledgement of this decision to precast has been or ever will be made—is grossly dishonest.
 They may change the policy if they will but to handle this situation in this matter is patently unethical, especially since I was informed that open auditions would still be held with fair consideration given.

 I note that the person chosen for this role for which I was going to audition is by no definition a “fatty”.
-While he may be a great actor and characterize the role perfectly otherwise, with the director changing the line to avoid the gaff that casting him would create, this is beside the point that faithfulness to the living playwright’s written intent apparently has been utterly ignored.
+While he may be a great actor and characterize the role perfectly otherwise with the director changing the specific line referencing the character’s weight to avoid the gaff that casting him would create, this is beside the point that faithfulness to the living playwright’s written intent apparently has been utterly ignored.
 (I do not begrudge this person his being cast in this role.
 I’m sure that he will do a fine job, bringing credit to this role and the theater and that I will thoroughly enjoy watching this show.
 I wish him nothing but the best of success.
 My concern is with the theater management, not him.)

 I know my body well enough that with my return to the appropriate diet, I have taken off nearly twenty pounds and just under four inches in the past five weeks.
 I ought to be back to my pre-preparation weight within a couple more months.
 This isn’t “the end of the world” and I don’t intent to part ways with this theater company once again over this but I trust the integrity of certain persons in the management of it even less now than I did before this.
 My disappointment is such that I can’t justify wasting time actively trying to support the mission and program of this theater as a general volunteer while these persons remain involved.
 This grieves me deeply because I have several friends who, not being deficient in their ethics like the others mentioned, are still actively involved there.
 I do intend to assist on a case-by-case basis when my friends are in a show but this will be the exception, not the rule.